nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 ## Inserting Starter Data

 The `INSERT INTO` SQL statement allows you to enter in the actual data about individual resources that will be stored in a table.
 The values have to match the order in which the columns were defined in the `CREATE TABLE` statements above, so yes, order matters.

+1. Once the tables are created from the step above, copy the `INSERT INTO` statements below into your `kennel.sql` file.
+1. Highlight only the `INSERT INTO` statements.
+Make sure none of the `CREATE TABLE` statements get highlighted.
+1. Press `Cmd+R+R` if you are on Mac, and `Ctrl+R+R` if you are on Windows.
+1. A new tab will open in VS Code and you should see this message in it - **Query returned 0 rows**.
+That means it worked.

 ```sql
 INSERT INTO `Location` VALUES (null, 'Nashville North', "64 Washington Heights");